 The best way to make sure your Boxer Lab mix lives as long as possible is to find him from a reputable breeder who has used health as a primary goal.

-Do Boxer Lab Mixes Make Good Family Pets
+Do Boxador Dogs Make Good Family Pets?

+It’s always rewarding to rescue a dog who is in need of a home.
 Though you may not know all the details of the dog’s parentage, choosing a dog who is already full grown can help potential owners to be able to ascertain the personality and health of the animal.

+Boxador breeders are fairly numerous in the US, but much harder to find in the UK.
 The breeders of designer dogs can be just as reputable as pedigree dog breeders, but they can also be out to cash in on a recent trend and make a fast buck.

+A good breeder will put the health and temperament of the parents they breed from as a firm priority.
 Good breeders do not have numerous other litters available.
 Their dogs will clearly have a role in the family too, either as adored pets or as agility or show dogs.

 Make sure that the parents clearly have a bond with their owner, respond to their names and are happy to greet you when you arrive.

 Never buy a puppy from someone who wants to meet you away from their own home, or who makes excuses about why you can’t meet the puppy’s mother.

-They should always be happy to arrange for you to meet both parents, even if one does not live on site.
+Unlike some designer dog breeds, the Boxador price does not seem to have gone to extremes.
 This is possibly because, due to their size, they have fewer potential appropriate homes to go to.

-In the US, you can expect to pay somewhere between $300 – $700 for a Boxer Lab mix puppy.
+In the US, you can expect to pay somewhere between $500 – $1,000 for a Boxer Lab mix puppy.

-Raising A Boxer Lab Mix Puppy
+Raising a Boxer Lab Mix Puppy